 Pho 88 Williamstown: Vietnamese Comfort Food In Melbourne's Beautiful Bayside West

 If you are looking for Vietnamese food in Williamstown then Pho 88 is one of those relaxed local spots that fits beautifully into a bayside Melbourne day out.
 Located along Ferguson Street in Williamstown, Pho 88 combines the comforting flavours of Vietnamese cuisine with the easy going atmosphere that makes Melbourne's west such an awesome place to explore.
-Whether you are planning a family lunch, casual dinner or foodie stop before a walk along the waterfront, Pho 88 Williamstown is worth adding to your Melbourne west restaurant shortlist.

 Why Williamstown And Vietnamese Food Make Such A Great Combination

-Williamstown has always had a golden ability to slow life down a little.
+Williamstown has always had an inate ability to slow life down a little.
 Between the historic streetscape, sea air, local cafes and waterfront atmosphere, it feels like the kind of place where you can properly switch off for a few hours.
 Pair that with a warm bowl of pho, crispy Vietnamese favourites and a casual family friendly setting and you have the recipe for a seriously enjoyable outing in Melbourne's west.

 Relaxed Dining In Melbourne's West